Inflect logo

 Power Analysis

-Power Grid Reliability: The UK's national grid provides well-engineered and reliable power.
-Data centers in the region are typically supported by redundant feeds from multiple grid substations, ensuring high levels of uptime for critical infrastructure.
+Power Grid Reliability: The national grid supplying Rugby is well-engineered and stable, typical of established industrial areas in the UK.
+Data centers in the region are supported by redundant power feeds and substation diversity, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The United Kingdom does not offer specific tax incentives for data center development or operation.
-The primary financial advantage comes from competitive operational costs, such as power, and strategic location benefits rather than government tax relief programs.
+Tax Advantage For Data Centers: The United Kingdom does not offer specific tax incentives for data center construction or operation.
+Businesses benefit from a stable and well-documented corporate tax structure.

 Natural Disaster Risk

-Rugby has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability is a significant advantage for mission-critical operations and disaster recovery sites.
+Rugby has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+The area is not prone to significant seismic or severe weather events, making it a highly stable location for critical IT infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business